F1 Midweek: Is F1 Sending A Message To Max Verstappen?

 One reason that the stewards may have felt the inclination to penalize Verstappen was that it would serve as a way of reining him in.
 Even if he has been clean this year, his history suggests that it is necessary to keep him in check.

 The governing body may have found it necessary to remind Verstappen of just who is in charge.
-Though he will take a five-point lead in the championship standings with him to Sochi, Russia, he will also be bringing with him more scrutiny than he has faced all year.
+Though he will take a five-point lead in the championship standings with him to Sochi in Russia, he will also be bringing with him more scrutiny than he has faced all year.

 A daily email update (Monday through Friday) providing racing news, commentary, features, and information from Frontstretch.com